GASTROPARESIS: UNDER DIAGNOSED AND UNDER TREATED

 The fact that Gastroparesis has no major cure makes it a serious and frustrating ailment, and it is also quite unfortunate that this disease has been under-diagnosed and under-treated.
 Often times, Gastroparesis can be mistaken for an ulcer, allergic reaction, or even heart problems.
 This, in turn, leads to undertreated cases.
 Perhaps, if the diagnosis were done correctly, treatment could be made easier and more effective.

-- Undertreated is a major set back and it is as a result of under diagnose Gastroparesis.
+- Undertreated is a major set back and it is a result of under-diagnosed Gastroparesis.
 There are so many detrimental effect of under diagnosis.
-Under treated Gastroparesis can lead to worsening symptoms which might end up requires hospitalization. https://rarediseases.org/rare-diseases/gastroparesis/ .
+Under treated Gastroparesis can lead to worsening symptoms which might end up requires hospitalization.
 This is because Gastroparesis develops in stages depending on severity and can evolve to grade 3.
 Proper diagnosis and treatment is the only way to combat this disease.

 - The moment the proper diagnosis is done, treatment becomes easy – Endoscopy, health history, and radiology imaging are the best ways to diagnose Gastroparesis.
 There are different types of treatments that can be used to treat Gastroparesis including diet changes, lifestyle changes, and certain pro-motility medications.